Skip to Main Content

 Evansville's Bar Scene and Where Pangea Sits Within It

 Evansville's drinking and dining scene has expanded its vocabulary in recent years.
 A cluster of distinct venues now offers genuine range: 2nd Language occupies the craft cocktail end of the spectrum, while Bad Randy's Hot Chicken & BBQ Lounge anchors the city's appetite for American regional comfort food with a bar component.
 COMFORT by the Cross-Eyed Cricket demonstrates that Southern comfort cooking translates well into a bar environment, and Deerhead Sidewalk Cafe & Bar shows how outdoor programming can extend a venue's social radius.
-Pangea Kitchen operates within this peer set but carves a distinct position through the pairing logic of its bar-food programme, where neither the kitchen nor the drinks list appears to be subordinate.
+Pangea Kitchen operates within this comparable set but carves a distinct position through the pairing logic of its bar-food programme, where neither the kitchen nor the drinks list appears to be subordinate.

 That positioning has a national analogue.
 Bars serious about food have redefined what a kitchen can mean in a non-restaurant context.
 In Chicago, Kumiko integrates Japanese culinary technique into both its cocktail and food programmes.
 In New Orleans, Jewel of the South revives historic cocktail recipes alongside a kitchen that treats the city's food tradition with equivalent seriousness.
 In Houston, Julep builds its menu around Southern American spirits and the food that belongs in the same cultural register.
 In New York, Superbueno foregrounds Latin American flavour in both glass and plate.
 Pangea Kitchen may not operate at those venues' scale or recognition tier, but the structural intent of a bar that takes its food programme as seriously as its drinks list places it within the same conceptual category.